Gudongyangg/DelaySSAdocs.jl-1/README.md

 @time ens = solve(ensprob, SSAStepper(), EnsembleThreads(), trajectories=10^5)
 ```
 ![bursty](docs/src/assets/bursty.svg)

+## Recommendations for better performance
+For constructing a `DelayJumpProblem`, here are few recommendations for better performance:

+- Use Catalyst.jl to build your Markovian model (model without delays).
+For certain algorithms that need dependency graph, it will be auto-generated.
+Otherwise you must explicitly construct and pass in these mappings using `JumpSet` (see [Jump Problems](https://diffeq.sciml.ai/stable/types/jump_types/#Jump-Problems) for details).

+- For a small number of jumps, `DelayRejction` and `DelayDirect` will often perform better than other aggregators.

+- For large numbers of jumps with sparse chain like structures and similar jump rates, for example continuous time random walks, `DelayDirectCR` and `DelayMNRM` often have the best performance.

 ## References
 [1] Daniel T. Gillespie, "Exact stochastic simulation of coupled chemical reactions", The Journal of Physical Chemistry 1977 81 (25), 2340-2361.